AntJanus/WebDevelopment.META/Book/1-Introduction/4-knowledge-required.md

 Also, just think of all the open source projects out there, they're littered with heated discussions over the most minute changes and updates!

 As a word of warning, as a developer, you will have to defend your work and your decisions in front of many people.
-Supervisors often have a mentality of "getting it done no matter the consequences" which can lead to technical debt, system slow downs, and possibly entire application crashes.
+Supervisors often have a mentality of "getting it done no matter the consequences" which can lead to technical debt, system slow downs, and possibly entire application crashes (or application bankruptcy).
 Being able to hold your ground or at least have a supervisor sign off on personal responsibility will be an important aspect of your job.

 ###  Ability to assess program or spec